 Focus on Diabetes – Preventing a Killer

-November is National Diabetes Month and it is important to focus on steps that manage this disease and its impact on millions of Americans.
+November is National Diabetes Month, but it’s important to take steps year-round to manage this disease and its impact on millions of Americans.
 With diabetes, the body cannot properly control the amount of sugar in the blood because it does not have enough insulin

 In 2012, 29.1 million Americans had diabetes while 86 million age 20 or older had pre-diabetes, according to the National Diabetes Statistics Report: Estimates of Diabetes and Its Burden in the United States, 2014, published by the Centers for Disease Control and Prevention, part of the U.S. Department of Health and Human Services.

-Moreover, a study published in 2015 by the Journal of the American Medical Association (JAMA) found that nearly 50 percent of adults in the Unites States either have diabetes or pre-diabetes, a condition in which elevated blood sugar levels already exist making it highly likely that diabetes will follow.
+Moreover, a study published in 2015 by the Journal of the American Medical Association (JAMA) found that nearly 50 percent of adults in the United States either have diabetes or pre-diabetes, a condition in which elevated blood sugar levels already exist, making it highly likely that diabetes will follow.

 Diabetes can slowly lead to death if not properly treated and prevented.
 People with a family history of diabetes, are overweight and have a sedentary lifestyle have the highest risk for developing diabetes and prediabetes.

 We are now seeing individuals in their early twenties – as well as thin people – with full-blown diabetes.